And you thought managing a sales team in the office was hard.

 Next, define the key activities that move prospects from one stage to the next.

 For example, when connecting with prospects for the first time, do your reps see more success with cold emails or cold calls?
 Is there a sales pitch script that works better with certain types of prospects?
 Do prospects from a certain industry respond better to a product demo than to a sales presentation?
 What kind of follow-ups get better response rates?

-When you test these activities and see the results, you’ll be able to build a better framework for your sales reps to follow.
+When you test these activities and see the results, you’ll be able to build a better framework of know-how for your sales reps to follow.
 That way, they’ll know exactly what they need to do to close deals whether they’ve been on the team for years or just started last month.

 This can help you as a manager see where your scripts and templates may need to be adjusted and will help the rest of the sales team have their prospects’ current needs in mind as they sell.

 When leading a remote team, it’s your responsibility to help reps sell effectively to the right people.
 One way managers can do this is by helping reps prioritize the right leads.

 Set up a lead scoring system based on specific attributes and actions that tells reps which leads they need to contact first in their list.
 Basically, this means assigning a point value to the qualities and activities of your prospects.